nanog75/hackathon/_day0/2019-02-16-understanding-day0-operations.md

     # It will be cleaned up as part of ncclient_cleanup() method
     host = "172.16.20.1"

-   <mark> # Initialize the basic configuration for ncclient to work
+    # Initialize the basic configuration for ncclient to work
     # Sets up local loopback as host to connect to and enable netconf on port 830.
     # Also imports the local key (/root/.ssh/id_rsa.pub) for password free operation
     result = ztp_script.ncclient_init(host_ip=host)